syncfusion-content/asp.netwebforms-docs/aspnet/Splitter/RTL-Support.md

-                        Essential Mvc Grid offers full featured a Grid control with extensive support for
+                        Essential MVC Grid offers full featured a Grid control with extensive support for